 Because our skin is a retinoid-responsive organ, it can readily absorb vitamins when applied topically – which is true for all the vitamins covered here.
 Topically applied retinol helps our skin by:

-- Calming inflammation (such as acne)
+- Calming inflammation (such as breakouts)

 - Reversing sun damage